ferozk0333/Mental-Health-Analytics/README.md

 ### **Future Enhancement Ideas**
-- Regional Language Support: Support local languages to cater to a broader audience.
+- Regional Language Support: Support local and regional languages to cater to a broader audience.